adobe/aem-core-email-components/content/src/content/jcr_root/apps/core/email/components/page/v1/page/readme.md

 * Cloud service configuration
 * Email subject, pre-header, plain text, and reference URL
 * Campaign variable access for many text fields

-## Use Object
-The Page component uses the following use objects:

-* `com.adobe.cq.wcm.core.components.models.Page`
-* `com.day.cq.wcm.foundation.TemplatedContainer`

-## Component Policy Configuration Properties
-The following configuration properties are used:

-## Edit Dialog Properties
-The following properties are written to JCR for this Page component and are expected to be available as `Resource` properties:

 ## Information
 * **Vendor**: Adobe